If the idea of a home workout makes you yawn, think again!

 So, whether the gym isn’t your thing or you’re short on time, clear out a space in the living room and prepare to sweat.

 The 30 bodyweight moves we’ve detailed below can be scaled for beginner, intermediate, and advanced exercisers, so start where you feel ready and progress from there.

 Our 10 picks for beginner bodyweight exercises will provide a full-body workout.

-Complete 2 sets of 10 to 15 reps of each exercise, with 1 minute of rest between each move.
+Complete 2 sets of 10 to 15 reps of each exercise, with 30 seconds to 1 minute of rest between each move.

 Activate your core and posterior chain (a fancy term for the backside of your body) with a bridge.
 This is a great exercise to use as a warmup.

 - Lie on your back with your knees bent, feet flat on the floor, and your arms extended by your sides.

 - Pushing through your feet and bracing your core, raise your bottom off the ground until your hips are fully extended, squeezing your glutes at the top.

 - Slowly return to the starting position and repeat.